 Regarding wildlife, our aim is not to get as close as possible but to view these animals, particularly bears, from suitable distances.
 We take our guests to view ancient stands of remarkable cedar and encourage them to carry home a message that such natural treasures should be preserved.

 On the construction front, in our latest cabins we have installed high-efficiency on-demand water heaters.
 The body of the renovation was carried out using local wood and the finishing used organic products.
 We have invested in new high-efficiency appliances.
 We are off-grid and we conserve power using a large battery bank.
 All our light bulbs are CF or LED.
 Our lawn maintenance is organic.

-We have abandoned printed brochures in favour of internet marketing.
 We do not offer guests bottled water but provide water from our well.
 All our showers are fitted with low-flow heads.
 Of the food we serve more than 80 percent is organic.
 We grow 11 kinds of salads, many herbs, onions, garlic and other vegetables in a fully-organic manner.

 Grizzly Bear Ranch is run by a husband-and-wife team that is dedicated to the welfare of their valley.
 We try to use the various skills of the families living in our remote valley, whether as carpenters, mechanics, guides or in other capacities.

 When guests arrive at the ranch, they are given an informal introduction to the local area and it’s position within British Columbia and Canada.
 We hold a talk on wilderness safety and minimising environmental impact and also use the eco-friendly measures we have taken at the ranch to showcase a more responsible way of living.